ftmghorbani/MX_Ink_2Ddrawing_Sample/README.md

 ## Overview

-This Unity project allows users to create a 2D drawing canvas in a mixed reality (MR) environment using spatial anchors and interact with it using a stylus on the Oculus Quest.
+This Unity project allows users to create a 2D drawing canvas in a mixed reality (MR) environment using spatial anchors and interact with it using a stylus on the Meta Quest.
 Users can:

 - Place spatial anchors to define the corners of the drawing canvas.
 - Automatically generate a canvas from the anchors.